CronJavaNow/Fingerprint-Request-Server/README.md

 # Fingerprint-Request-Server
-A very simple SSL Fingerprint Request Server for requesting SSL Fingerprint for HTTPS request from IoT.
+A very simple SSL Fingerprint Request Server for requesting SSL Fingerprint for HTTPS request from IoT Devices.
 - - - -

 * run